failedrequest/check_lagg_failover/README.md

 Nagios plugin for FreeBSD lagg lacp interface.

-Alert when a lagg lacp interface has failed-over to a slave port.
+Alert when a lagg lacp interface has a down or failed slave port.

 For more information about lagg interfaces in general;
 http://www.freebsd.org/doc/handbook/network-aggregation.html